A Universal Formulation of Uncertainty Relation for Error and Disturbance: Introduction

-In this paper, we present a novel uncertainty relation for error and disturbance associated with measurement in a conceivably most universal formulation, following our earlier work \cite{Lee_2020_01} on the uncertainty relation for errors where (part of) the formulation is adopted.
-To be more explicit, our formulation assumes only the space of quantum states before measurement and the space of probability distributions obtained by the measurement outcomes, together with the space of quantum states describing the change induced by the measurement, which are seemingly the least possible set of presumptions needed to discuss the uncertainty relation.
-In particular, it does not require any model of measurements such as the indirect measurement scheme and deals directly with the measurement outcomes.
-Besides, our formulation allows us to focus exclusively on the error and disturbance to make the uncertainty relation more in line with Heisenberg's original idea, rendering the result free from the shortcomings mentioned above.
-The universality also ensures the general validity of the resultant uncertainty relation for any measurements including the standard POVM measurements extensively used in quantum information.
-The most notable benefit of adopting the universal formulation is that it enables the cause of quantum uncertainty clearer; it is the existence of (joint) distributions that constrains the possible form of change of states after measurement, and the uncertainty relation arises as the tradeoff relation between the measurement error and the inevitable disturbance.
+In this paper, we present a novel uncertainty relation for error and disturbance associated with measurement in a conceivably most universal framework, following our earlier works \cite{Lee_2020_01, Lee_2020_01_Entropy} on the uncertainty relation for errors, where (part of) the formulation is adopted.
+In particular, our framework does not require any model of measurements such as the indirect measurement scheme, which entails completely positive quantum-state transformations, and deals directly with the measurement outcomes and transformed states, thereby providing us with a clear understanding of the various manifestations of quantum uncertainty in a unified manner.
+The universality also ensures the general validity of the resultant uncertainty relations for any measurements including the familiar positive-operator valued measure (POVM) measurements now extensively used in quantum information, where one is to adopt Kolmogorov's measure-theoretic formalism \cite{Kolmogorov_1933} to model probability.
+Besides, our formulation allows us to focus exclusively on the product of error and disturbance to make the uncertainty relation perhaps more in line with Heisenberg's original idea.